AdityaTeltia/Migrating-Writable-Indices-In-Elasticseach/README.md

    ```
 5. Now user have to configure some changes in the code.
 Set all the following variables.
    ```
-    // Pipeline
-    private static final String pipelineName = "adding_hidden_field";

     // S3_repository
     private static final String sourceRepository = "Snapshot_S3";
     // Hosts
     private static final String sourceHost = "http://localhost:9200";
     private static final String destHost = "http://localhost:9201";

-    // Prefix of all the indices that you want to migrate private static final String prefixIndex = "test";
+    // Prefix of the index you want to migrate private static final String prefixIndex = "test";

    ```